SKU Number Definition

 One point of confusion with SKU numbers is that they often get conflated with Universal Product Codes—or UPC for short.
 This is an easy enough mistake to make, as both are typically located on a product’s price tag.
 However, it’s important that you and your staff know the difference.
 Not knowing the difference between SKUs and UPCs could lead to big mistakes with your inventory management.

-A UPC is a 12-digit code assigned by the Global Standard Organization, a not-for-profit organization that develops and maintains global standards for business communication.
-The Global Standard Organization, known as GS1, works with retailers and manufacturers to assign and oversee product UPCs, as well as barcodes.
+A UPC is a 12-digit code assigned by the GS1 US, a not-for-profit organization that develops and maintains global standards for business communication.
+GS1, works with retailers and manufacturers to assign and oversee product UPCs, as well as barcodes.

 UPCs are placed on products by the manufacturer.
 This is in contrast to SKU numbers, which are determined by the retailer.
 UPC numbers are also a random assortment of numbers, whereas all the characters in a SKU number are purposefully chosen.
 With a UPC, you can look up helpful information such as the manufacturer suggested retail price (MSRP).
 You can also use UPCs to research products online.